sheerenbiol/sheerenbiol.github.io/CV.md

 ## Grants / Awards <br />
+- **KU LEUVEN Post-Doctoral Mandate (PDM) type 1 grant** | 2025 <br />
+Awarded after competitive, though unsuccesful, application for a FWO post-doctoral fellowship with the goal to re-apply with the following call.

 - **FWO Grant for participation in a conference abroad** | 2024 <br />
 Awarded for presenting at the 3rd Joint Congress on Evolutionary Biology in July 2024 (Montreal, Canada). <br />